My pooch loves her Frisbee. No other fetch toy allows her to show off her aerial acrobatics in the same way.

 A Frisbee should be used as a fetch toy only.
 One that is thrown and returned.

 You see, Frisbees were designed with throwing and catching in mind.
 Chewing?
 Not so much.
 While some of the Frisbees we reviewed were heavy-duty, they won’t last long if used as a dedicated chew toy.
+If your dog chews his frisbee, give him a good chew toy instead.

 Not only that, but wear can really affect the performance of your Frisbee.
 Chew marks and torn seams can stop the Frisbee from gliding altogether.